SebastianRolin/Portfolio/Zuber Analysis/README.md

 **Task N-2.**

-For the second task, I need to count the number of rides made between November 1st and 7th, 2017.
-We are specifically interested in taxi companies whose names contain the words "Yellow" or "Blue".To achieve this:
+For this task, we need to count the number of rides from the most popular taxi companies, "Flash Cab" and "Taxi Affiliation Services," and group rides from all other companies under the category "Other" for the dates of November 1-7, 2017.

 1- Select the company name from the cabs table and alias it as company_name.